From Gaming Cultures to The Archaeology of Death and Crime Scenes, arts subjects are some of the most varied and interesting across all UQ’s programs.

 Get ready for discussion and debate as you explore problems without clear-cut answers and learn a surprising thing or two about humans en masse and human behaviour.

 In fact, many first-year students enrol in a Bachelor of Arts (BA) if they don’t receive the ATAR they need to get into a slightly more competitive program such as the Bachelor of Mathematics.
 They can then choose a relevant BA major (in this example, mathematics), and then upgrade to their preferred program in their second year, based on their GPA.
-Of course, many students who originally choose this path decide to stay in the BA, because *gestures at this list of amazing and diverse courses*.
+Of course, many students who originally choose this path decide to stay in the BA, because *gestures at this list of amazing and diverse arts subjects*.

 Who said learning a new language had to be all memorising, pronunciation and writing?
 To really immerse yourself in a culture, you need context, and that’s what you’re going to get in this course.

 Introducing: Hallyu, or, quite literally, Korean Wave.
 It's a word used to describe the ever-growing obsession with Korean pop culture sweeping the globe.
 It’s bold, exciting, dramatic and mega interesting to study.